olleharstedt/olleharstedt.github.io/_posts/2020-07-17-bubble-side-effects.markdown

 ## Implementation

-A cronjob that install your favourite web application.
+A cronjob that installs your favourite web application.

 What's different: